evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 ./deploy.sh prod
 ```

-This is good and will work fine if you only have one resource in your template file, but what if your ARM template contains not only vnet resource, but some other resources?
-With "one template per environment" approach, we will duplicate all recourses in each template file and that will be a maintenance nightmare.
+This is good and will work fine if we only have one resource in our template file, but what if our ARM template contains not only vnet resource, but some other resources?
+With "one template per environment" approach, we duplicate all recourses in each template file and that will be a maintenance nightmare.

-What we want is, one ARM template file and set of parameters file per environment.
-So how can we implement such a model?
+What we actually want is, one ARM template and set of parameter files for each environment.
+So, how can we implement such a model?

 As it turned out, we can do it if we use 2 ARM templates features: